 Eligibility for Unemployment Benefits in Florida

 Florida’s unemployed residents must learn about the required qualifications for unemployment benefits in their state, and they must follow all application procedures set by the Department of Economic Opportunity.
-If you became unemployed through no fault of your own, or as a result of the company going out of business, you may be able to apply for unemployment benefits, provided that you meet all the other unemployment insurance eligibility requirements.
+If you become unemployed through no fault of your own, or as a result of the company going out of business, you may be able to apply for unemployment benefits, provided that you meet all the other unemployment insurance eligibility requirements.

-- Who qualifies for unemployment benefits in Florida?
+- Who Qualifies for Unemployment Benefits in Florida?

-- What are the requirements to get unemployment benefits in Florida?
+- What are the Requirements to get Unemployment Benefits in Florida?

 Florida Unemployment Resources

-Who qualifies for unemployment benefits in Florida?
+Who Qualifies for Unemployment Benefits in Florida?

 Unemployed state residents can only qualify for benefits if they were insured by their employer and paid at least the minimum wage during their base period.
-The minimum amount that must be earned during the base period in Florida is $3,400, and the total amount of base period wages must be at least thesame as 1.5 times the high quarter wages.
+The minimum amount that must be earned during the base period in Florida is $3,400, and the total amount of base period wages must be at least the same as 1.5 times the high quarter wages.

 Aside from not meeting the above qualifications for unemployment benefits, Florida residents who are out of work can also be disqualified from receiving benefits because of their reason for dismissal.
 You will not be able to obtain eligibility for EDD if you became unemployed due to one of the following reasons:

-You quit your job voluntarily, without a good cause.
+- You quit your job voluntarily, without a good cause.

-You were fired as a result of misconduct or failure to perform job requirements satisfactorily.
+- You were fired as a result of misconduct or failure to perform job requirements satisfactorily.

-You were fired as a result of negligence and disregard towards your employer.
+- You were fired as a result of negligence and disregard towards your employer.

-You lost your position as a result of chronic tardiness or absenteeism.
+- You lost your position as a result of chronic tardiness or absenteeism.

-You violated your employer’s established job regulations.
+- You violated your employer’s established job regulations.

-You were fired due to a positive drug test result.
+- You were fired due to a positive drug test result.

-You were discharged as a result of a labor dispute that is in progress.
+- You were discharged as a result of a labor dispute that is in progress.

 Beneficiaries will also be disqualified from receiving unemployment insurance if they failed to report earnings or job refusals for the purpose of obtaining unemployment benefits, or if they were incarcerated during a week of receiving UI benefits.

-What are the requirements to get unemployment benefits in Florida?
+What are the Requirements to Get Unemployment Benefits in Florida?

 However, unemployment benefits are not intended to replace a full salary or wage, and users must look for new employment during their benefit period.
 Moreover, actively looking for a job and being available to start work right away are requirements for continued eligibility.

 To obtain eligibility for unemployment benefits, you must comply with the following:

-You must be considered fully or partially unemployed.
+- You must be considered fully or partially unemployed.

 - You must have sufficient earnings in your base period (in FL, the base period is the first four quarters of the 18 months before your unemployment claim).

-You must be physically and mentally able to work and actively seek work.
+- You must be physically and mentally able to work and actively seek work.

-You must file a claim for unemployment assistance as soon as you are without work.
+- You must file a claim for unemployment assistance as soon as you are without work.

-You must report to the state as required in subsequent weeks.
+- You must report to the state as required in subsequent weeks.

-You must participate in reemployment programs and services (such as job-seeking services and the Florida Regional Workforce Board).
+- You must participate in reemployment programs and services (such as job-seeking services and the Florida Regional Workforce Board).

 If you meet all of the unemployment insurance eligibility requirements mentioned above, and you were let go from your place of employment through no fault of your own, you qualify for unemployment assistance in Florida.